 Here are three simple tips to help breakthrough wasteful procrastination.

 When you have trouble starting a project or task:-

 - Stop and do nothing.
 Yes, this means doing nothing else.
 Sit quietly and think for 15 – 20 minutes about what you are going to do.
 This may seem counter-intuitive, and it is.
 When you intentionally do nothing but focus on your project, it helps.
 You start to break the cycle of delay, destruction and time wasting.

 - If you need an extra boost, spend a few minutes putting everything in perspective.
 Consider something that you are doing later which creates a good feeling.
 And if you can’t find something, focus on your family, or a loved one.
 This helps draw your focus away from your current ‘stuck’ state of pain.
 Therefore, it helps reduce the anxiety which occurs with the thought of doing big projects.
-We all desire fundamentally to reduce anxiety.
-Consequently, when we do something else, we reduce our anxiety.
+Fundamentally, we all desire to reduce and move away from anxiety.
+Consequently, when we do something else, as our focus shifts, our anxiety reduces.

 Break your project into small chunks

 - Consider breaking your project into small chunks.
 Schedule them into your diary and set up a simple reward system along the way.
 Put a tick beside each small task when completed.
 Why?
 Because your brain will produce a small amount of dopamine, which it craves.
 As you tick off each piece, celebrate and encourage yourself with positive self-talk.
 As a result, you will have just enough to keep your momentum up to continue the project.
 Furthermore, you will start to break the poor habit of wasteful procrastination.